eye-division/jennyblyth/_gallery/cassandra-wall.md

   Wall’s compositions, each created over months, present as contemporary textile paintings floating in tray frames, unglazed.
-Her methodology is hand-stitched patchwork, but her language is of tessellation and colourfield abstraction towards a state of meditation, delighting in the journey of colour and shape that nature presents dancing towards that end.
-All is beautifully expressed as
-  ***Snow Into Water.***
+Her methodology is observation, sketches in collage transposed into handstitched textile, but her language is of tessellation and colourfield abstraction towards a state of meditation, delighting in the journey of colour and shape that nature presents dancing towards that end.
+All is beautifully expressed as ***Snow Into Water.***

   Cassandra Wall has been working with textiles since childhood.
 All her